 For sinks with three holes and a 4-inch spread, you’ll most likely need a new center-set faucet.
 These units combine a spout and two handles on a single metal base.
 However, if you prefer a single-handle option, it’s possible to cover the extra two holes with a deck plate (see below).

-Center-set faucets are often more affordable than other styles.
+Center-set faucets are often more affordable than other styles and start around $40.
 They work well for smaller basins and vanities.
 One drawback may be cleaning: some people complain that grime can build up in the joins of a center-set faucet—where it attaches to the counter and where the handles and spout attach to the base.
 Over time, this scummy build-up can degrade the look and feel of the fixture.

 A single-handle faucet works best with a basin or vanity that has only one hole.
 However, if you prefer the look and ease of a single-handle faucet, you can use a separate deck plate to convert your three-hole sink into a one-hole set-up.
-In cost, single-handle designs are comparable to center-set faucets.
+In cost, single-handle designs are comparable to center-set faucets, starting around $40 and rising.

 Look for touchless varieties, with a built-in sensor that turns the flow on and off with the wave of a hand.
 With touchless models, you typically set your desired water temperature, which remains constant unless you change the setting.
 Be sure to check the product specification for how to set the heat ahead of installation.